Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

     - `:c`: Forces clamped boundary. **This is the default if no suffix is specified.**
     - `:m`: Forces mirrored boundary.
     - `:b`: Uses the behavior from the filter's global `boundary` parameter.

+> [!WARNING]
-  - **Warning:** Absolute access may not be vectorized by the JIT compiler if coordinates are computed at runtime, which can cause severe performance degradation.
+> Absolute access may not be vectorized by the JIT compiler if coordinates are computed at runtime, which can cause severe performance degradation.
 Use relative access with constant offsets where possible.

 ##### **4.4.2.
 Pixel & Data I/O (`SingleExpr` only)**